MSTEWARDSON/LinkStatus/README.md

 ## Optional Features
 - Colourized output: Good URLs come out green, bad URLs come out red, and unknown URLs come out in light blue
 - Timeout: If a GET request gets hanged up for too long, the program moves on.
+- JSON Format: URL list comes out in JSON format when selected
+- -All, -Good, -Bad: URL list can be sorted to certain categorys

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.